Preparing Your Child and Yourself for Camp

 You can also help by preparing your child to understand what the time period of one to three weeks really means.
 Make a sample session calendar laid out on big paper and “live” that time period before camp.
 Let your child know that you are proud of them for going away.
 Remind them that it’s okay to feel homesick at times, and that their counselor will help them when they miss home.
 Do not tell your child that they may come home if they don’t like camp.
 If you do, it will be very difficult for us to counsel and support them when they are homesick.

-Cognizant of societal inequities, ENF is committed to attracting and serving people of diverse cultures, ethnicities, faiths, identities, and socioeconomic backgrounds.
-Our community ethos fosters belonging, self-awareness, respect, honesty, empathy, anti-racism, inclusion, and equity.
+Cognizant of societal inequities, ENF is committed to welcoming and serving people of diverse cultures, ethnicities, faiths, identities, and socioeconomic backgrounds.
+Our community ethos fosters belonging, self-awareness, respect, honesty, empathy, anti-racism, belonging, and equity.
 We strive to honor the perspectives and traditions of all members of our community.

 Eagle’s Nest’s philosophy is built on respect and being responsive to all.
-We are an independent, not-for-profit foundation.
+We are an independent, non-profit foundation.
 We believe that it’s important to create a space that is available and safe for all.
-A diverse community must include support, acceptance, respect, and compassion.
-We also believe that to be equitable we must honor all camper’s values, perspectives, and identities to create an inclusive community.
+A diverse community includes support, acceptance, respect, and compassion.
+We also believe that to be equitable we need to honor all camper’s values, perspectives, and identities to create an inclusive community.

 Eagle’s Nest also believes in supporting participants with financial need.
-We award over $100,000 in financial aid each year and also have a Gear Lending Library that provides essential camp gear like raincoats to campers who need it.
-For information on the Gear Lending Library please contact Ed at ed@enf.org.
+We award over $100,000 in financial aid each year and also have a Gear Lending Library that provides essential camp gear like raincoats to any camper who needs it.
+For information on the Gear Lending Library please contact Ed Haubenreiser, our Assistant Camp Director, at ed@enf.org.

 Learn more about ENF’s Gear Lending Library